robincornett/scriptless-social-sharing/README.md

 ### 3.2.2
 * updated: script dependencies for the Scriptless block
 * improved: Scriptless metabox can now be loaded regardless of location settings
-* fixed: imporoved CSS class handling for the block
+* fixed: improved CSS class handling for the block
+* dev: Scriptless now requires WordPress 5.2 or higher

 ### 3.2.1
 * fixed: fatal error for sites without the mbstring extension installed